 Because everybody has something.

-This ¾-sleeve top just epitomizes spring to me!
-I love the clean look of the navy and white stripes, and the pink, well, that was just a bonus!
-I’m wearing it with my favorite NYDJ ankle jeans with a fun fringed hem and these great white perforated slip ons from Walmart!
+This ¾-sleeve top works three seasons of the year!
+Dontcha just love the clean look of stripes?
+I’m wearing this top with my favorite NYDJ ankle jeans with a fun fringed hem and these great white perforated slip ons.
 My heart hoop earrings are from Soul Stonz (one of my favorite jewelry destinations on the interwebs).
 The designs are light and feminine, and every piece is hand-crafted!
 These earrings come in three different sizes (I’m wearing small) and in lots of different gemstone options.
 If you order something from Soul Stonz, be sure to use the code Empty Nest Blessed to get 10% off your entire order.

 I hope this post was an encouragement to you. xoxo